erxian/CS5008_DataStructure/Assignment5_Shell/part1/README.md

 NOTES:

-*Enter two or three sentences (minimum) in how you implemented the built-in command.*
-Fisrt, check if input string is blank and check string's size.
+1. check if input string is blank and check string's size.
 If the input string is valid, then parse it to commands.

-Second, insert commands to the back of historyCommands[] array, filter history command itself.
+2. insert commands to the back of historyCommands[] array, filter history command itself.

-Thrid, if user enter history, call builtin_history() function to print all previous commands and return 1.
+3. if user enter history, call builtin_history() function to print all previous commands and return 1.

 -----------------------------------------------------